Boy Capel: Other

-Two years before his accidental death, Capel had met in Paris a brilliant young Pole, Jozef Retinger, whom he inspired with his talk of federalism and the idea of world government based on an Anglo-French alliance.
-His ideas were strongly supported by Sir Henry Wilson, whose ADC he had been, and Capel aroused the interest of such statesmen, as Aristide Briand, Georges Clemenceau and Woodrow Wilson.
+Two years before his death, Capel had met in Paris a brilliant Pole, Józef Retinger, whom he inspired with his talk of federalism and the idea of world government based on an Anglo-French alliance.
+His ideas were strongly supported by Sir Henry Wilson, whose ADC he had been, and Capel aroused the interest of such statesmen as Aristide Briand, Georges Clemenceau and Woodrow Wilson.
 He had also promoted his ideas in Vatican diplomatic circles.
 Retinger helped Capel with his proposed book, The World on the Anvil.
 The seed had been planted in Retinger's mind and, though transformed, it arguably influenced the creation of the League of Nations and came to fruition decades later in the European Union.